 If you’re interested in using this method, head on over to WP RSS Aggregator to get started.

-Instagram Feed is a popular free plugin that lets you import your Instagram photos as a gallery on your WordPress site.
+Instagram Feed Pro is the most popular Instagram feed plugin that lets you import your Instagram photos as a gallery on your WordPress site.

 Unlike with WP RSS Aggregator, you won’t be able to import Instagram photos as individual WordPress posts.
 But if all you want to do is showcase a simple gallery of Instagram photos, this plugin works just fine.